pracsol/ModernDiskQueue/README.md

 ## Description
 ModernDiskQueue is a fork of DiskQueue, a robust, thread-safe, and multi-process persistent queue.

-**MDQ v2.*** - Added first-class async operations and support for consumer DI containers.
-This version retains all the existing synchronous functionality, but the two implementations should not be invoked interchangeably.
+**MDQ v2.*** - Added first-class async support and support for consumer DI containers.
+This version retains all the existing synchronous functionality, but the two APIs should not be invoked interchangeably or within the same context.

 **MDQ v1.\*** - Upgraded the runtime to .NET 8, but otherwise functionally equivalent to the original DiskQueue synchronous library.